-Background.
-CERC owns and operates natural gas distribution systems and owns interests in Enable Midstream Partners, LP (Enable) as described in Note 6.
+- CenterPoint Energy Houston Electric, LLC (CenterPoint Houston), which engages in the electric transmission and distribution business in the Texas Gulf Coast area that includes the city of Houston; and - CenterPoint Energy Resources Corp.
+(CERC Corp. and, together with its subsidiaries, CERC), which owns and operates natural gas distribution systems.
 A wholly owned subsidiary of CERC Corp. offers variable and fixed-price physical natural gas supplies primarily to commercial and industrial customers and electric and gas utilities.
 As of March 31, 2015, CERC Corp. also owned approximately 55.4% of the limited partner interests in Enable, which owns, operates and develops natural gas and crude oil infrastructure assets.